Josh-H-555/Sveltekit-Blog-Template/README.md

 This blog was created using the Sveltekit framework.
 In addition, it uses Prisma for database connectivity, custom (and quite basic) authentication using bcrypt and session cookies, and Twilio SendGrid for email functionality.

+The template is a heavily modified version of Start Bootstrap's "Clean Blog" template.

 I will be the first to admit this probably does not adhere to many standards that are typically followed for Sveltekit projects, and may also not utilize the power of Sveltekit as much as it could.
 This is my first major JS/TS project, while additionally also being my first Sveltekit project.
 If there are any improvements, feel free to make some!

 If you decide to use this template for a blog, there are some TODOs: